 Finally, the look seems to matter.

-Though it’s not my cup of tea — I care more about the function of a router and hate unnecessarily distractions.
+Though it’s not my cup of tea — I care more about the function of a router and hate unnecessary distractions.
 But if weird designs, crazy paint jobs, or color-changing lights tickle your fancy, I’m nobody to judge.

-OK.
 So, a gaming router is…

 In conclusion, in my opinion, to be qualified as a gaming gear, a router needs to first be excellent for general purposes.
-And then it must have at least two of the following.
+And then it must have at least two of the following:

-Getting a gaming router is not a guarantee that you’ll win, but the right one sure will give you an edge.
+At the end of the day, getting a gaming router is not a guarantee that you’ll win, but the right one sure will give you an edge.